These Bylaws reflect changes approved by the SBA Board of Directors at the SBA meeting on September 16th, 2013.

 Section 4: Duties

-- SBA Director of Finance (Appropriations Committee Chair): It shall be the duty of the Appropriations Committee Chair to preside at all meetings of the Appropriations Committee, approve Law Event Approval Forms (LEAFs) for events, and propose a contingency plan for new and unexpected funding requests.
+- SBA Director of Finance (Appropriations Committee Chair): It shall be the duty of the Appropriations Committee Chair to preside at all meetings of the Appropriations Committee, approve Law Event Approval Forms (LEAFs) for events and student travel, and propose a contingency plan for new and unexpected funding requests.

 - Appropriations Members At-Large (one member from each class): Each appropriations member is to assess the budget proposals of each student organization and provide recommendations on funding allocations.
 In the absence of or at the request of the Appropriations Committee Chair, the third-year appropriations member at-large shall assume the duties and responsibilities of the Committee Chair.